 Generator set installations may be equipped with an optional integral fuel Day tank.
-A float operated valve controls fuel flow of up to 300 psi (2068 kPa) into the fuel tank.
+A float operated valve controls fuel flow into the fuel tank.
 The correct level is maintained to assure a constant source of fuel.
 It is necessary to install an overflow line between the Day tank and the main fuel tank.
 Refer to the installations included with the tank.
-See Figure 8 for an example of a Day tank installation.
+See Figure 9 for an example of a Day tank installation.